 There are lending options that don’t require any down payment and some only need a 3.5% down payment.

 Agreeing to live in the property for at least a year makes financing easier to obtain.

 If you can buy in a rural area, you can get a USDA loan for $0 down.

 An FHA loan requires a down payment of only 3.5%, which is still pretty affordable.
-If you need help coming up with the down payment you can check out this list of 40+ things you can sell to make extra money.

 If you’re ready to get started, read “An Intro to House Hacking: Here’s How I Get Paid to Live for Free.”
 You don’t have to pay a real estate guru to learn how to invest in real estate; you can learn everything you need to know for FREE on the Bigger Pockets website.
 Here is a list of the books that I read before I invested in real estate.

 Not ready to take that big of a step?
 Try renting rooms out of your current house with Airbnb.
 If you already have a home, you can rent part of it out for extra income, and you won’t need any cash, you can start right away.

 Wondering how to make passive income online?
 Create an informational product that you can sell, and you’ll have an income generating asset.
 You will have to put time into creating the initial product, but you will earn extra money long into the future.